-A native of Gibbons, Alberta, Christie has been a head coach for 13 seasons in the ECHL and CHL.
-He boasts a career coaching record of 520-304-105 (.616 winning percentage) and has led his teams to a total of 11 postseason appearances.
-With 483 victories in the ECHL, Christie ranks second on the league’s all-time coaching wins list and needs just nine wins to break the record held by John Marks.
+A native of Gibbons, Alberta, Christie has been a head coach for 14 seasons in the ECHL and CHL.
+He boasts a career coaching record of 557-334-110 and has led his teams to a total of 11 postseason appearances.
+With 520 victories in the ECHL, Christie holds the league record for all-time coaching wins, previously held by John Marks.

 Prior to his time in Ontario, Christie earned the Central Hockey League’s Coach of the Year award in the 2010-11 season for pushing the Bloomington Prairie Thunder to 37 wins and the franchise’s first playoff berth.
 Christie served two seasons as an assistant coach with the Chicago Wolves of the AHL after three successful years as the head coach of the Utah Grizzlies (ECHL).
 During his Utah tenure, Christie earned two playoff trips in three seasons and in 2007-08, he helped the Grizzlies to Kelly Cup Semi-Finals, the deepest playoff run in franchise history.